Coronavirus COVID-19 Update

 If you are experiencing any cold or flu-like symptoms, please use Telehealth and do not attend in person

 Please note that you are able to continue using Telehealth even if you are eligible to return face-to-face.

 Additional 10 MBS Mental Health Sessions during COVID-19

 Building on existing support, the Better Access Pandemic Support Measure will provide 10 additional

-Medicare subsidised psychological therapy sessions per calendar year for the next 2 years.
+Medicare subsidised psychological therapy sessions per calendar year until the end of 2022.

 The additional sessions are for people who have already used their 10 individual Better Access